skyekiwi/documentation/src/pages/legal/privacy-notice.md

 no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat our security, and improperly collect, access, steal, or modify your information.
-Although we will do our best to protect your personal information, transmission of personal information to and from our Website is at your own risk.
+Although we will do our best to protect your personal information, transmission of personal information to and from our Websites is at your own risk.
 You should only access the Website within a secure environment.

 <br/>